*

 Return to the top

-Guidelines on How to write Deities
+Guidelines on How to write Gods and Goddesses

 If you are going to create a new (obviously a local) deity for your people or tribe please consider using this outline so that we have a consistent format.
 Have a look!